CountyEthics

 Crag Considerations

-• Some of the lower problems near the lake shore may retain seepage and damp patches longer than the upper boulders due to proximity to the water table and saturated ground.
+• Some of the lower boulders near the lake edge can remain damp longer due to proximity to water and sheltered positions among trees.

 Warnings 2

-• Saturated grassy landings increase the risk of slipping on approach and may reduce pad effectiveness.
+• Saturated grassy landings increase the risk of ankle injuries on even low-level problems.

 Reasoning